kayulu/Learning-Docker/notes.md

 # Dockerignore
 The .dockerignore file can be used to exclude files and folder from being copied when the ``COPY`` instruction in a Dockerfile executes.

+# Build ARGument and runtime ENVironment variables
+Arguments can be specified during construction of an image with ``docker build`` by using the ``--build-arg`` flag or inside a Dockerfile to specify default values for an argument using the ``ARG`` instruction followed by the default value.

+Environment variables can be specified in a Dockerfile using the ``ENV`` instruction or when starting a container with ``docker run`` by using the ``--env`` or ``-e`` flag.
+Environmet variables set in the ``docker run`` command will override those that were set in the Dockerfile.
+There is also the option to use a file which contains all enviroment variables.
+Use ``--env-file`` flag followed by the filepath to use it.